 Dividends earned by the members are driven by both group results and individual performance.
 Members maximize savings for themselves and other members of the group by controlling their losses.
 Dividends are calculated as premiums paid in, less the cost of claims and all costs of running the Group, plus investment income.
-During 2008, members' generated calendar year net earned premiums (after reinsurance) of \$4.2 million, on which \$1.87 million of dividends was earned, a return equal to 44.5% of premium.
-Since program inception, SILBA members have paid in a total premium of \$70.3 million dollars and earned dividends of \$22.4 million, an average return of 32% over SILBA's seventeen-year history.
+During 2009, members' generated calendar year earned premiums (net of excess insurance purchased) of \$3.3 million, on which \$1.57 million of dividends was earned, a return equal to 47.5% of premium.
+Since program inception, SILBA members have paid in a total premium of \$73.9 million dollars and earned dividends of \$24.0 million, an average return of 32% over SILBA's eighteen-year history.

-SILBA began to return dividends earned to its members in 1995, the earliest date allowed by Massachusetts law and regulation.
-Through year-end 2008, \$14.2 million of the \$22.4 million of dividends earned had been returned to the members, including close to \$1.3 million distributed to SILBA members in January of 2008.
-Additional distributions of \$1.62 million in February 2009 bring total dividends distributed to SILBA members since its inception to over \$15.9 million.
+SILBA began to return dividends earned to its members in 1995, the earliest date allowed by Massachusetts law and regulations.
+Through year-end 2009, \$15.9 million of the \$24.0 million of dividends earned had been returned to the members, including more than \$1.6 million distributed to SILBA members in February of 2009.
+Additional distributions of \$2.1 million in February 2010 bring total dividends distributed to SILBA members since its inception to over \$18 million.
 Dividends earned but not distributed are designated as "Distributions due to members" on SILBA's balance sheet and set aside for future distribution.